 - 4.2.1 The built character of the Holme Valley is described for each of the Landscape Character Areas (LCAs) in the Holme Valley Heritage and Character Assessment.
 The built character and form varies within and across each of the LCAs.
 The section on Character Management Principles sets out that 'In general, the design, form and pattern of new development should respond to the historic local vernacular within the parish, using local materials.
 Development should also respond appropriately to the immediate context, taking into account layout, scale, density and appearance (including materials) of neighbouring buildings.
 Specific consideration should be given to the conservation areas within the study area to ensure the conservation and protection of key heritage assets.' - 4.2.2 Conservation areas are designated under the Planning (Listed Buildings and Conservation Areas Act) 1990 by the local planning authority.
 Conservation Areas are areas which have a special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance.
 As described in section 4.1, there are 13 conservation areas in the Holme Valley: Holme, Hinchliffe Mill, Holmfirth, Upperthong, Underbank, Netherthong, Oldfield, Honley, Butterley, Hepworth, Fulstone, Totties, and Wooldale.
-Each conservation area has its own distinct character and this section presents a description and map of each individual conservation area. - 4.2.3 Presently only two of the Conservation Areas have a Conservation Area Appraisal: Oldfield and Holme.
+Each conservation area has its own distinct character, and this section presents a description and map of each individual conservation area. - 4.2.3 Presently only two of the Conservation Areas have a Conservation Area Appraisal: Oldfield and Holme.
 Holmfirth's Conservation Area has been appraised by the Holmfirth Conservation Group.
-The absence of appraisals for the other areas highlights the necessity for this NDP to include a robust policy to protect the built character of the Holme Valley and its Conservation Areas.